geongGo17/hello-world/README.md

 # hello-world
 short, unordered ideas

-the files contained in this repository may contain bugs and are not well commented.
+these files may have bugs and are not well commented.
 Please be careful while using.